Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 Agustin Banchero invented 2 significant things: the “fugazza con queso” and serving pizza by slides on the bar.

 His first shop was in the iconic Lo Boca neighbourhood and remained open until 1932.
-He used to serve pizza slides over a single table and customers would pay 5 or 10 cents by placing them on a tomato sauce can.
+He used to serve pizza slices over a single table, and customers would pay 5 or 10 cents by placing them on a tomato sauce can.
 It later acquired great popularity among football fans and celebrities alike.

 • Fugazza con queso